basepi/blog.cmyers.net/content/2011-04-02-the-show-must-go-on.md

-Title: "The Show Must Go On!"
+Title: The Show Must Go On!
 Date: 2011-04-02 18:00
 Category: Blog